-This should include a description of the game, some information on hardware requirements (PC/Ti84+/Xbox), development software (MonoDevelop/Visual Studio), and user interface to name a few (first person/third person).
-Also game style, target audience, and main plot points.
+For the first achievement, your design document should include a description of the game, some information on hardware requirements (PC/Ti84+/Xbox), development software (MonoDevelop/Visual Studio), and user interface to name a few (first person/third person).
+Also, game style, target audience, and main plot points.
 There are formal standards for design documents (IEEE to be specific) but we won't be enforcing anything specific.
 As long as you can show us that you had a document that had some design elements decided on before you started working you'll get points.
 If you're lost, there is lots of help online about what a requirements document should look like!